-Healthcare Marketers: Learn How This Healthcare Marketing Professional Is Staying Ahead of the Times
+Healthcare Marketers: Learn How This Healthcare Marketing Professional is Staying Ahead of the Times

-Last week for our podcast I had the opportunity to speak with one of our main clients about how they tackle healthcare marketing in 2017 effectively.
+Last week for our podcast we had the opportunity to speak with one of our main clients about how they tackle healthcare marketing in 2017 effectively.
 Jake Behnke is the Senior Marketing Communications Specialist for Surgical Information Systems, a healthcare IT company serving mid-sized surgical centers from the city of Atlanta.

 You can listen to the entire conversation below, but to hear what Jake has to say specifically about how he approaches marketing SIS products today, keep reading.

-Shari: "To start I wanted to ask how technology trends impact the way you market.
+Spot On: "To start I wanted to ask how technology trends impact the way you market.
 We’ve come from traditional marketing with print, radio, and TV.
 And now instead of radio and TV we do video webinars and podcasts.
 Instead of paper mail, email marketing is used extensively, but now many businesses are wondering if email marketing is going to become obsolete.

 And instead of paper advertising, we’ve shifted to using social media as the primary medium for advertising.
 What are some of the ways SIS has shifted its approach to marketing in the time that you’ve been with them?"